macagua/example.django.form_inlineformset/README.rst

 example.django.form_inlineformset
 =================================

-A Django Form + InlineFormSet examples
+Example for Django using Form + InlineFormSet and inlineFormSet.

 References